-There are a variety of hearing assistive listening systems) available.
+There are a variety of hearing assistive technologies (including assistive listening systems) available.
 They can be coupled with hearing aids, bone-anchored hearing aids (BAHA) or cochlear implants or used with headphones (without aids).
 It is helpful to work with the deaf client's audiologist to ensure the appropriate fit and use for the client.